JingYeoh/FragmentRigger/README.md

 [![AsPectJ](https://img.shields.io/badge/license-MIT-yellowgreen.svg)](https://github.com/HujiangTechnology/gradle_plugin_android_aspectjx)
 [![JingYeoh](https://img.shields.io/badge/author-JustKiddingBaby-red.svg)](http://blog.justkiddingbaby.com/)

->This might is the library to manage fragments at the least cost of use.
-Do not need to extend any class!!!Do not need to extend any class!!!the most thing must be said for three times!!! you just only cost one line annotation code when you are using `FragmentRigger`.
+>This might is the library to manage fragments at the least cost of use. **Do not need extend any class!!!Do not need extend any class!!!Do not need extend any class!!!** the most thing must be said for three times!!! you just only cost one line annotation code when you are using `FragmentRigger`.
-Principle of library is define the pointcuts for Fragment/Activity lifecycle methods and bind to the proxy class to execute.
+*Principle of library is define the pointcuts for Fragment/Activity lifecycle methods and bind to the proxy class to execute.*

 ### Feature
 - [x] **Powerful api**